ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin-timestamp.md

 		console.error( error.stack );
 	} );
 ```

-Rebuild and check in your console if the timestamp was initialized.
+Rebuild the editor and check in your console whether the timestamp was initialized.
 You should see this:

 SCREENSHOT

 ## Registering a toolbar button

-CKEditor 5 has a rich UI library, from where we'll grab the {@link module:ui/button/buttonview~ButtonView `ButtonView`} class for our toolbar button.
+CKEditor 5 has a rich UI library.
+Form it, we will grab the {@link module:ui/button/buttonview~ButtonView `ButtonView`} class for our toolbar button.

-Once we create a new instance of the `ButtonView`, we'll be able to customize it by setting its properties.
-We'll create a label, which will be visible on the button thanks to the {@link module:ui/button/buttonview~ButtonView#withText `withText`} property.
+Once we create a new instance of the `ButtonView`, we will be able to customize it by setting its properties.
+We will create a label, which will be visible on the button thanks to the {@link module:ui/button/buttonview~ButtonView#withText `withText`} property.

-We need to register our button in the editor's UI {@link module:ui/componentfactory~ComponentFactory `componentFactory`}, so it can be displayed in the toolbar.
-We'll pass the name of the button in the {@link module:ui/componentfactory~ComponentFactory#add `componentFactory.add`} method, so we'll be able to add it into the {@link features/toolbar `config.toolbar`} array.
+We also need to register our button in the editor's UI {@link module:ui/componentfactory~ComponentFactory `componentFactory`}, so it can be displayed in the toolbar.
+To do it, we will pass the name of the button in the {@link module:ui/componentfactory~ComponentFactory#add `componentFactory.add`} method, in order to be able to add it into the {@link features/toolbar `config.toolbar`} array.

 ```js
 // ...